luminovang/documentation/base/view.md

 ## Introduction

-Base View Controller is a fundamental component of Luminov's MVC, designed to organize view management within your applications.
-As a core class, it offers a structured approach for handling views, providing a solid foundation for building interactive and optimized web pages.

-### Features

-1. **View Rendering:** HTML, JSON, or other formats, the controller ensures easy rendering.

-2. **Templating Support:** Integrate template engines into your application.

-3. **Layout Management:** Support for layout management, define reusable layout templates, organize view components, and apply consistent styling across multiple views

-4. **Data Binding:** Bind data to views, dynamic content generation and manipulation.
+The `BaseViewController` is the fundamental component of Luminova's MVC component, serving as an important intermediary for managing view operations.
+This core class offers a structured approach to accepts instructions from the router and transmitting the relevant information to the template class for rendering views.

+It establishes a solid foundation for building interactive and optimized web applications, well-suited for client-side rendering.
+While its primary focus is not limited to frontend operations, it also suitable for backend applications, ensuring consistency between frontend and backend functionalities.

 ***